 Once deleted, the name can be used with a new package set.

-You can create multiple labels at once using a process called Batching.
+You can create labels for many orders at once using a process called Batching.
 A Batch is a a collection of orders you want to process together and it can be an efficient way to organize your workflow.

 Currently, each user in your account can have up to five open batches at a time.
 These appear on the bottom left of your ShipStation Orders screen, and the open batch number will also display in the Open Batch column of your Orders tab.
 Once a batch has been processed, you can then view specific batch information in